Genital warts

 Treatment

 There are various treatments to get rid of genital warts.
-The treatments are generally thought to be helpful and well-tolerated.
+The treatments are generally thought to help and be well tolerated.
 But there isn’t enough good-quality research to assess and compare exactly how effective they are.

-One way to treat the warts is using creams or solutions that your doctor has to prescribe.
+One way to treat the warts is using creams or solutions that have to be prescribed by a doctor.
 You apply them regularly at home over several weeks.
 They contain active ingredients like podophyllotoxin, green tea extract or imiquimod.

 The warts can also be removed surgically instead.
 Then the doctor cuts them out with a scalpel, for example, or uses an electric current to destroy (cauterize) them.
 Other options include freezing (cryotherapy) and laser treatment.
 The different surgical procedures can also be combined with using a cream.